iundarigun/learning-prometheus/README.md

 ```
 *note*: If you doen't want worry with IP application, you can use `--network host` instead `-p 9090:9090`.

-### Example
+### Adding metrics to prometheus

 Imagine that we create a counter for requisitions on application (see `app` folder).
-We need to add this application to prometeus adding an entry on prometheus.yaml:
+We need to add this application to prometeus adding an entry on `prometheus.yaml`:
 ```yaml
 global:
   scrape_interval: 30s